palmtop-tiger/meta-looker-connector-OKM/README.md

 Looker Studio Connector for Meta Ads

-This Google Apps Script project provides a community connector for Google Looker Studio (formerly Data Studio) to fetch core performance data directly from the Meta (Facebook) Ads Marketing API.
+This Google Apps Script project provides a self-hosted connector for Google Looker Studio (formerly Data Studio) to fetch core performance data directly from the Meta (Facebook) Ads Marketing API.
 Overview

 This connector allows you to: